Cross-border consumer contracts in the EU

 Special rules on consumer contracts

-The principles outlined also apply in part to consumer contracts.
+The principles outlined also apply in principal to consumer contracts.
 These are contracts between consumers and business people in the context of their business activity.
 In addition, there are special arrangements.
 If no choice of law has been made, the ordinary place of residence of the consumer determines which law is applicable.
 However, this only applies

 - if the business person engages in his professional or commercial activity in the state of the ordinary place of residence of the consumer, or

-- directs such activity in any manner to this state or to more than one state, including this state
+- directs such activity in any manner to this state or to more than one state, including this state (e.g. advertising through brochures, newspaper advertisments)

 and the contract falls under that activity.

 In consumer contracts it is still possible to make a choice of law, i.e. to declare a specific national law applicable, provided that the consumer is not denied the protection of compelling provisions of his state of residence (e.g. KSchG).
+This must be pointed out in the right choise clauses in the general terms and conditions.

 These special arrangements for consumer contracts do not apply to